SoftwareONE-SAP/meteor-centiq/README.md

 # centiq

-An implementation of the Centiq OAuth flow.
+An implementation of the Centiq OAuth flow based off the Meteor google package.